RumiYo/phase-1-project/README.md

 https://docs.google.com/document/d/1649pE2qsDGcOcG1GSTfLSDCm577GFykwjH1H5BYZhhI/edit?usp=sharing).

 ## App
-We just type cocktail names or ingredient names in the search bars and the search results will be shown at the bottom of the page.
-When we mouse over, we can see their recipe.
+When you type cocktail names or ingredient names in the search bars, the search results will be shown at the bottom of the page.
+You just need to mouse over and select a cocktail to see the recipe.

 [Cocktail-Search.webm](https://github.com/RumiYo/phase-1-project/assets/131638126/98aa7035-7c0e-4607-900d-fbf422829612)